-The RDA guidance and instructions are being developed to further generalize these methods of identifying a related entity, and to accommodate an explicit "fourth path" method for linked data applications:
+The RDA guidance and instructions were developed during the RDA Toolkit Restructure and Redesign (3R) Project to further generalize these methods of identifying a related entity, and to accommodate an explicit "fourth path" method for linked data applications:

-- A URI for the entity; that is, a "thing".
+- An IRI for the entity as a real-world object; that is, a "thing".

 The rdvocab.info namespace was set up in 2008 following the Data Model Meeting in London in 2007.
 The domain used was intended to reflect, but not fully brand, the namespace as "RDA", because it could not be assumed that the developments agreed at the meeting would be successful.
 For various reasons associated with the ongoing development of RDA: Resource Description and Access, the representation of the basic RDA elements in RDF was not approved until 2012.
 By then, there was a much clearer understanding of the issues of elements for aggregated statements, and elements unconstrained by RDA semantics for use in non-RDA applications.
 There were also significant differences between the data used to develop the RDA element sets and the elements published in the current version of RDA.
 It would have taken longer to update the old element sets, with many deprecations, than to republish them using current, approved data.